Ecosystem Targets and Supporting Indicators

 DATA NOTES

-The technical explanation on how the target was selected is found in Appendix B of the Comprehensive Conservation and Management Plan.
+The technical explanation on how the target was originally selected is found in Appendix B of the Comprehensive Conservation and Management Plan.
+Modifications to this method to account for the latest science and methods are noted below.

-*The NY acreage data was updated to represent the implementation of more precise measuring techniques in early 2019.
-Thus the 5% target changed from 17,400 acres, listed in the 2015 CCMP and on previous iterations of this page, to 15,907 acres.
+• The NY acreage data was updated to represent the implementation of more precise measuring techniques in early 2019 and again in 2022 to capture the impact of sea level rise and coastal erosion.

 Please complete your newsletter signup.